SUSE/kiwi_sle15/doc/source/image_description/elements.rst

     * **root_hash**: root hash as returned by `veritysetup`
     * **salt**: salt hash as returned by `veritysetup`

+.. note:: dm-verity Runtime Options

+  Additional veritysetup options can be provided at boot time using the kernel parameter `rd.kiwi.verity_options=option1,option2`.
+This allows runtime customization.

+  KIWI automatically provides `hash-offset` and `hash-block-size` parameters based on the image configuration.
+These should not be specified manually via `rd.kiwi.verity_options=`.

+  **Common Options:**

+  * `panic-on-corruption`: System panics on corruption detection
+  * `restart-on-corruption`: System restarts on corruption (often default)
+  * `ignore-corruption`: Ignore corruption (debugging only)
+  * `ignore-zero-blocks`: Skip verification of zero blocks
+  * `check-at-most-once`: Verify each block only once

+  For complete options, see `veritysetup(8) <https://man7.org/linux/man-pages/man8/veritysetup.8.html>`_.

 overlayroot="true|false":
-  For the `oem` type only, specifies to use an `overlayfs` based root filesystem consisting out of a squashfs compressed read-only root filesystem combined with a write-partition or tmpfs.
+  For the `oem` type only, specifies to use an `overlayfs` based root filesystem consisting out of a squashfs compressed read-only root filesystem combined with an optional write-partition or tmpfs.
-  The optional kernel boot parameter `rd.root.overlay.readonly` can be used to point the write area into a `tmpfs` instead of the existing persistent write-partition.
+  The optional kernel boot parameter `rd.root.overlay.temporary` can be used to point the write area into a `tmpfs` instead of a persistent write-partition.
 In this mode all written data is temporary until reboot of the system.
-The kernel boot parameter `rd.root.overlay.size` can be used to configure the size for the `tmpfs` that is used for the `overlayfs` mount process if `rd.root.overlay.readonly` is requested.
-That size basically configures the amount of space available for writing new data during the runtime of the system.
+The kernel boot parameter `rd.root.overlay.size` can be used to configure the size for the `tmpfs` that is used for the `overlayfs` mount process if `rd.root.overlay.temporary` is requested.
+That size configures the amount of space available for writing new data during the runtime of the system.
 The default value is set to `50%` which means one half of the available RAM space can be used for writing new data.
   By default the persistent write-partition is used.
 The size of that partition can be influenced via the optional `<size>` element in the `<type>` section or via the optional `<oem-resize>` element in the `<oemconfig>` section of the XML description.
 Setting a fixed `<size>` value will set the size of the image disk to that value and results in an image file of that size.
 The available space for the write partition is that size reduced by the